About This Location

 Adjacent to Battery 205, a fire control tower was constructed in 1943.
 This tower served as the base end station for Battery 205, providing essential oversight of Portsmouth Harbor and the Isles of Shoals.

-Following the war, the government ordered the removal of the barbette carriages at Battery 205.
+Following the conclusion of World War II, the government ordered the removal of the barbette carriages at Battery 205.
 These carriages were subsequently extracted and sent to the Watertown Arsenal in Watertown, Massachusetts, marking the end of the battery's military service.

-Today, Battery 205 can be found in present-day Fort Foster park.
-Fort Foster is home to several old gun batteries and other interesting abandoned structures.
-Some of the highlights include Battery Chapin, Battery Bohlen, and the Fort Foster Fire Control Tower.
+Today, Battery 205 resides within the confines of the Fort Foster park, which houses several old gun batteries and other intriguing abandoned structures.
+Notable highlights within the park include Battery Chapin, Battery Bohlen, and the Fort Foster Fire Control Tower.

 Visitors can easily access Battery 205 via a large parking lot at Fort Foster Park.
 During the summer months, the park charges a $20 fee per vehicle for parking.
 From Memorial Day to Labor Day, the park remains open seven days a week from 10 a.m. to 8 p.m.
 During the off-season, the parking lot is accessible, and no fees are collected.